jjoshi6/HackerRank-Practice/README.md

 # HackerRank Practice Prblems with Solutions
 This repository contains solutions to Hackerrank practice problems with Python 3 and MySQL.

-Updated daily :) If it was helpful please hit a star.
+Updated daily :smiley: If it was helpful please hit a star.